ang-uio/Text-Mining/episodes/13-part-of-speech-tagging-text.md

 - We can extract all nouns from a corpus both plural (NNS) and singular (NN).
 - We can visualise the nouns from a corpus using a plot of frequence distribution and a word cloud.
 We can do the same for other POS.

 In text mining it can be useful to extract words that have a particular part of speech (POS) such as a noun or a verb.
-For example extracting all proper nouns can give use names and locations.
+For example extracting all proper nouns can give us names and locations.
 This is done using a POS-tagger.
 The POS-tag of a word is a label of the word indicating its part of speech as well as grammatical categories such as tense, number (plural/singular) and case.
 POS tagging is the process of automatically determining the POS-tags of the tokens in a corpus.
 You can read more about the algorithm behind [POS-tagging in the NLKT textbook](https://www.nltk.org/book/ch05.html).

 In this lesson, we will use NLTK’s ```averaged_perceptron_tagger``` as the POS-tagger.
 It uses the perceptron algorithm to predict which POS-tag is most likely given the word.
 We need to download the tagger in order to use it.